 Manon from Manon de Sources

-Towards the end of Manon de Sources (which is the continuation of Jean de Florette), Manon dons an elegant art deco style gown.
-It features a streamline silhouette and cowl neckline.
-It's made complete by the lace veil.
+Towards the end of Manon de Sources (which is the continuation of Jean de Florette, which is French cinema's answer to The Godfather), the titular Manon dons an elegant art deco style gown for her wedding.

 Gown designed by Sylvie Gautrelet